FuelLabs/fuels-ts/CONTRIBUTING.md

    Please note that you might have to run `git fetch origin master` (where origin will be your fork on GitHub) before `pnpm changeset` works.

+5. We adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for semantic versioning, and given that we currently do not have a major release yet, only breaking changes would require a `minor` version bump.
+All other API compatible changes would be a `patch` version bump.

 > If you made minor changes like CI config, prettier, etc, you can run
 > `pnpm changeset add --empty` to generate an empty changeset file to document
 > your changes.